tjwjoe/slate/source/index.html.md

 }
 ```

-> where
-* businessProcessId is the id of the business process the updated file is sent for.
-* file is the base64 string of the updated pdf.
+> where businessProcessId is the id of the business process the updated file is sent for and file is the base64 string of the updated pdf.

 > The callback url for callbackStatus should accept POST requests with the request body: